Digital television in the United Kingdom: Terrestrial

-See Digital switchover in the United Kingdom.

 Freeview HD

 Freeview HD launched in December 2009, from the Crystal Palace and Winter Hill transmitters, to coincide with digital switchover at the latter.
 Receivers did not, however, appear in the shops until February 2010.
 BBC HD, ITV HD, BBC One HD and Channel 4 HD are the currently available terrestrial HDTV channels.
 The broadcast mode is DVB-T2, using MPEG4 encoding.